Last Updated on April 12, 2023

 The Fort Benton Trade Store

-When we arrived at the fort we met Kirby Hoon who was to be our guide for our short visit.
-Prior to our visit neither my husband nor I knew anything about the place other than that it’s considered the birthplace of Montana.
+When we arrived at the fort, we met Kirby Hoon, who was to be our guide for our short visit.
+Before our visit, neither my husband nor I knew anything about the place other than that it’s considered the birthplace of Montana.
 But affable Kirby turned out to be a font of information.

 Hoon was charming and highly knowledgeable of the area and its colorful history.
-He was aslo well-read and highly educated, and knew much about the history of the area and its early settlers.
+He was also well-read and highly educated and knew much about the history of the area and its early settlers.

 Our first stop was at the fort’s trade store.
-There Kirby told us about the traders, Indians and early settlers, and what life was like at the time.
+There, Kirby told us about the traders, Indians, and early settlers and what life was like then in Fort Benton, MT.

-The store has been recreated to look as it did at the time.
-Skins are draped over the counter, large barrels of provisions standing on end, various goods for sale on the shelves and walls, etc., all giving a feel for what the outpost really looked like years ago.
+The store has been recreated to look as it did in its early days.
+Skins are draped over the counter, large barrels of provisions are standing on end, various goods for sale on the shelves and walls, etc., all giving a feel for what the outpost looked like years ago.

-There was even an anteroom with a window that allowed traders to keep a gun trained on Indians that entered the fort to barter.
+An anteroom with a window allowed traders to keep guns trained on Indians who entered the fort to barter.

 A sign on one wall gave a recipe for creating “Trade Whiskey”: “mix 2 gallons of Missouri River water, 1 quart of alcohol, 1 twist of rank black chewing tobacco, 1 handful of red peppers, 1 bottle of Jamaican ginger and 1 cup of black molasses.
 Mix well until strength is drawn from the tobacco and peppers.”